hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 * Performance.
 Existing AXFR and IXFR mechanisms have the burden of backwards compatibility with older implementations based on the original specifications in [@RFC1034] and [@RFC1035].
 For example, some older AXFR servers don’t support using a TCP connection for multiple AXFR sessions or XFRs of different zones because they have not been updated to follow the guidance in [RFC5836].
-Any implementation of XFR-overTLS is required to implement optimized and interoperable transfers as described in [@RFC5936] e.g. transfer of multiple zones-over-one connection.
+  Any implementation of XFR-over-TLS would obviously be required to implement optimized and interoperable transfers as described in [@RFC5936] e.g. transfer of multiple zones-over-one connection.

 * Performance.
 Current usage of TCP for IXFR is sub-optimal in some cases i.e. connections are frequently closed after a single IXFR.

-* (Security.
-For some network configurations it is not desirable to have port 53 on the secondary open to an untrusted network for the sole purpose of receiving NOTIFYs.
-NOTIFYs can also be trivially spoofed unless secured with TSIG.
-For the DSO case, secondaries could initiate DSO connections to the primary and following that server-initiated DSO NOTIFY messages could be sent on that connection which could simultaneously be used for SOA and IXFR requests.
-This would allow a firewall to be restricted to just allowing outgoing connections from secondary to primary.
-Note that a similar but more constrained mechanism exists for IXFR whereby a short refresh period can be configured which triggers periodic SOA/IXFR requests from the secondary.
-TODO:
-  Look at the details of the NSD implementation.)

-* (Performance.
-For the DSO case, a new subscribe/publish mechanism could be envisaged that greatly reducing the number of messages required to perform one transfer.)

-* (Improved error handling and retries.
-In the DSO case new explicit error codes could be defined that allow a server to indicate the reason for a failed or aborted XFR request.
-Also a new client initiated message could be used to gracefully cancel AXFRs.)

-* (New command channel.
-For the DSO case it would be possible to include new server-initiated 'control' commands e.g. 'stop serving this zone', 'delete this zone'.)

 # Connection and Data Flows in Existing XFR Mechanisms